 - 2. Select the views you want to print. - Print Current View.
 The current view is sent to the printer. - Print All Views.
-All three views (Meter, Graph and Table) are sent to the printer. - More.
+All three views (Meter, Graph and Table) are sent to the printer. - · More.
 Only the views you select are sent to the printer.

-Data Collection 527

-The Print All Settings are now complete and can be used ı wnen printing].
+Th he Print All Settings are now complete and can be used when printing.

-3. Click OK.